Skip to content

 • Windows Desktop or Laptop or Mac with Windows Parallel or Bootcamp (Macbook Pro M3 16GB RAM)

 These resources are required when you are ready to push your code to a live and test environment/URL for others to access.
+You do not need these if you are planning to build on your machine and don’t plan to push to the cloud.

 • Access to an Azure Pay-As-You-Go account